Cleveland Browns: Houston Oilers/Tennessee Titans

-The Browns' rivalry with the Houston Oilers/Tennessee Titans dates back to the Browns and then-Oilers being placed in the AFC Central after the AFL-NFL merger.
-As such, the teams played each other twice annually from 1970 until the NFL's 2002 realignment placed the Browns in the AFC North and the now-Titans in the AFC South (excluding 1996-98 when the Browns were inactive).
+The Browns' rivalry with the Houston Oilers/Tennessee Titans dates back to the Browns and then-Oilers being placed in the AFC Central after the AFL-NFL merger in 1970.
+As such, the teams played each other twice annually from 1970 until 2002 when divisional realignment placed the Browns in the AFC North and the now-Titans in the AFC South (excluding 1996-98 when the Browns were inactive).
 The teams have met much less frequently since 2002.
-The Browns lead the overall series, 36–32.
-The Browns' 68 meetings with the Oilers/Titans are the third-most for any opponent, trailing only the Steelers and Bengals.
+The Browns lead the overall series 37–32, and the 69 meetings with the Oilers/Titans are the third-most of any Cleveland opponent, trailing only the Steelers and Bengals.